jmotis/IdEMB/README.md

 shelfmark.py is preloaded to search for the term 'shelfmark' and 'classmark'

 appendices.py attempts to search for primary source lists at the end of works; best as a finding aid rather than to gather information from the snippet function.

+debt.py searches for statements of obligation; noise level is moderately high